qriouslad/admin-site-enhancements/README.md

 * **Disable Comments**.
 Disable comments for some or all public post types.
 When disabled, existing comments will also be hidden on the frontend.
 * **Disable REST API**.
 Disable REST API access for non-authenticated users and remove URL traces from &lt;head&gt;, HTTP headers and WP RSD endpoint.
 * **Disable Feeds**.
 Disable all RSS, Atom and RDF feeds.
 This includes feeds for posts, categories, tags, comments, authors and search.
 Also removes traces of feed URLs from &lt;head&gt;.
 * **Disable All Updates**.
-Completely disable core, theme and plugin updates and auto-updates in WordPress.
-Will also prevent update checks, notices and emails..
+Completely disable core, theme and plugin updates and auto-updates.
+Will also disable update checks, notices and emails.

 ### Security